t-mcneal/miurl/README.md

 4. **Edit *app.py* File**

     Last, you will need to make a quick edit to the *app.py* file located in the project.
-In addition to creating short URLs that link to a web page, miURL also allows users to upload and create URLs for PDF, PNG, JPEG, JPG, or GIF files!
+In addition to creating short URLs that link to other websites, miURL also allows users to upload and create URLs for PDF, PNG, JPEG, JPG, or GIF files!
 In order for this feature to occur, a storage location is needed.

     Within the project, there is a *user_files* directory located in the *static* directory.
 The *user_files* acts as a the storage location for users' uploaded files.
 In deployment, this storage setup would be handled